 - (7) "to William Palfrey, Esquire, Greeting.
-We, reposing special trust and confidence in your abilities and integrity, do by these presents constitute you our consul in France, during our pleasure, to exercise the functions, and to enjoy all the honours, authorities, pre-eminences, privileges, exemptions, rights and emoluments to the said office appertaining."43 - (8) "That the stile [style] of said Battalion be the French Legion and that those who may inlist in it be entitled to the same Pay, Bounties and Emoluments which are allowed to other Soldiers in the Continental Service. ... [and] any reputable Inhabitant of Canada, who shall in like Manner, recruit and deliver 15 able bodied Recruits who shall pass Muster, shall be entitled to the Rank Pay and Emoluments of a Ensign in the Battalion in which the said Recruits shall be incorporated."44
+We, reposing special trust and confidence in your abilities and integrity, do by these presents constitute you our consul in France, during our pleasure, to exercise the functions, and to enjoy all the honours, authorities, pre-eminences, privileges, exemptions, rights and emoluments to the said office appertaining." - (8) "That the stile [style] of said Battalion be the French Legion and that those who may inlist in it be entitled to the same Pay, Bounties and Emoluments which are allowed to other Soldiers in the Continental Service. ... [and] any reputable Inhabitant of Canada, who shall in like Manner, recruit and deliver 15 able bodied Recruits who shall pass Muster, shall be entitled to the Rank Pay and Emoluments of a Ensign in the Battalion in which the said Recruits shall be incorporated."
+44

 The authors tested this hypothesis about the use of emolument as an inclusive term by searching for all examples in which the term was preceded by "other."
-This search produced 69 uses of emolument in coordinated noun phrases in which the term appeared at the end of a list, preceded by "other" -- "[list] other emolument".45 Approximately one out of every 40 cases of emolument occurs in this structure.
-The authors investigated whether "[list] other [noun]" was a common or unusual structure in COFEA and found that it is very unusual.
-On average, nouns in COFEA appear in this structure in only one out of 1250 texts.
+This search produced 69 uses of emolument in coordinated noun phrases in which the term appeared at the end of a list, preceded by "other" -- "[list] other emolument".
+Approximately one out of every 40 cases of emolument occurs in this structure.
+The authors investigated whether "[list] other [noun]" was a common or unusual https://founders.archives.gov/documents/Franklin/01-13-02-0022.